Uncertainty-Aware Mixed-Variable Machine Learning for Materials Design: Uncertainty-Aware Machine Learning

 For mixed-variable problems, uncertainty quantification of ML models becomes more complicated.
 In early developed ML methods, categorical variables are mostly handled by ordinal or one-hot encoding\cite{eslch2}.
-Ordinal encoding assigns integer labels for each category; such encoding assumes ordered relation among categories, thus limiting its applicability.
-One-hot encoding represents a categorical variable $t_i$ that takes value from categories (often referred to as levels) $\{l_1, l_2, \ldots, l_J\}$ with a binary vector
+Ordinal encoding assigns integer labels for each category; such encoding assumes ordered relations among categories, thus limiting its applicability.
+One-hot encoding represents a categorical variable $t_i$ that takes value from categories (often referred to as levels) $\{\ell_1, \ell_2, \ldots, \ell_J\}$ with a binary vector

-where $\mathbbm{1}_j$ is an indicator function, i.e., when $t_i=l_j$ only the $j$-th element of $\bm{c}_i$ equals 1, and others equal 0.
-This encoding, however, assumes symmetry between all categories (the similarity between any two categories are equal\cite{hase2021gryffin}), which is generally not true.
+where $\mathbbm{1}_j$ is an indicator function, i.e., when $t_i=\ell_j$ only the $j$-th element of $\bm{c}_i$ equals 1, and others equal 0.
+This encoding, however, assumes symmetry between all categories (the similarity between any two categories is equal\cite{hase2021gryffin}), which is generally not true.

 In recent years, some methods have been proposed for uncertainty-aware ML in the mixed variable scenario.
-Lolo\cite{Lolo} (illustrated in Figure \ref{fig:lolo_pic}), for example, is an extension of the Random Forest (RF) model.
+Lolo\cite{Lolo}, for example, is an extension of the random forest (RF) model.
 As an ensemble of decision trees, RF has native support for mixed-variable problems.
-Uncertainty is quantified by calculating variance at any sample point from the predictions of the decision trees with bias correction terms.
+Uncertainty is quantified by calculating variance at any sample point from the predictions of the decision trees with bias correction.

-GP models (Figure \ref{fig:lvgp_pic}(a)) in the original form are uncertainty aware; however, they have problems handling categorical variables.
+GP models in the original form are uncertainty aware; however, they have problems handling categorical variables.
 The covariance matrix is inferred from the similarity between inputs characterized by a distance metric.
 But the aforementioned representations cannot represent the distances between categories.

-The latent variable Gaussian Process (LVGP) model\cite{LVGP, LVGP-BO} solves this problem by mapping each categorical variable $t_i$ into a continuous-variable latent space (Figure \ref{fig:lvgp_pic}(b)), where each level $l_j$ of $t_i$ is represented by a vector $\bm{z}_i = [z_i^{(1)}(j), \ldots, z_i^{(q)}(j)]$, where $q$, the dimensionality of latent space, is usually 2.
+The latent variable Gaussian process (LVGP) model\cite{LVGP, LVGP-BO} solves this problem by mapping each categorical variable $t_i$ into a continuous-variable latent space, where each level $\ell_j$ of $t_i$ is represented by a vector $\bm{z}_i = [z_i^{(1)}(j), \ldots, z_i^{(q)}(j)]$, where $q$, the dimensionality of latent space, is usually 2.
 The RBF kernel then becomes